 Selecting ads by exact keyword match

 The user's search query might match multiple keywords in an advertiser's campaign that can trigger ad displays.
 The keyword selected determines the ad that appears in search results and its bid.
-When there are multiple keywords available, the system will select the one that best matches the meaning of the query.
+Among multiple keywords, the system will select the keyword that matches the query meaning best.

 Say for example, the user queries trips to mars in april cheap.
 The campaign has multiple matching keywords: trips, trips to mars, and trips to mars cheap.
 The algorithm will select the keyword with the closest meaning: trips to mars cheap rather than a different keyword with a higher bid.
 The advertiser doesn't need to adjust the selection or add any negative keywords.

-For the exact keyword match, ads are selected at the group level.
+Ad selection based on exact match keyword match occurs at the ad group level.
 It means that, within an ad group, the keyword selected determines the bid that the group enters the auction with.
 However, ads of different groups may compete against each other in the auction.
 The ad that proves most effective wins.

 Settings for a campaign